sjkingo/luminary/README.md

+# Luminary

-# Luminary, a small x86 real-time operating system
+Luminary is a small x86 real-time operating system written in C and assembly.
+Its goal is to implement a kernel that includes a hard real-time scheduler that can run time-sensitive tasks.

+It takes concepts from an existing operating system by the same author called [Ulysses](https://github.com/sjkingo/ulysses).

+Written by Sam Kingston.

 **Latest version: 0.10.0**